emissary-ingress/emissary/README.md

 where `your-domain-name` is the name you set up when you requested your certs.

-Without TLS, if you have a domain name, great.
+Without TLS, if you have a domain name, great, do the above.
 If not, the easy way is to use the supplied `geturl` script:

 ```
 eval $(sh scripts/geturl)
 ```

 will set `AMBASSADORURL` for you.
+If you don't trust `geturl`, you can use `kubectl describe service ambassador` or, on Minikube, `minikube service --url ambassador` and set things from that information.

 Health Checks and Stats
 -----------------------